Ottoman Occupation of Bucharest(1821)

 - The Ottoman Occupation of Bucharest took place in 1821.
 Jun 16, 1821.

-- Who won the Ottoman Occupation of Bucharest?
+- What was the outcome of the Ottoman Occupation of Bucharest?

 - The Ottoman Punitive Army were victorious against the Bucharest civilian population.